 All was calm as I watched bush TV.
 A troop of baboons crossed the riverbed headed to their nightly tree for safety.
 Birds and frogs sang a chorus as darkness fell.

 I shot out of that bed like toast from a toaster; from dead sleep to wide awake.
-I stood there frozen; my tactical devises far from my grasp.
-The realization set in that I was in the remote tent forty in the bush all alone and all hell was breaking loose somewhere just outside my tent.
+I stood there frozen, my tactical devises far from my grasp.
+The realization set in that I was in the remote tent number forty in the bush alone and all hell was breaking loose somewhere just outside my tent.

 After I gained some composure and listened to the commotion – still standing dead still in the center of the bedroom - I realized there were several lion making a kill somewhere really close.
 The angry roar of the lion and the screams of whatever was being killed permeated my tent and my brain.
 The hair on the back of my neck stood as erect as soldiers; goose bumps on my arms rose like a bad rash.